zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-caching.md

 They are a full-featured way of loading and caching data used by blade and part `ViewModels`.

  `QueryCache` queries for a collection of data, whereas  `EntityCache` loads an individual entity.
-QueryCache takes a generic parameter for the type of object stored in its cache, and a type for the object that defines the query, as in the `WebsiteQuery` example.
+QueryCache takes a generic parameter for the type of object stored in its cache, and a type for the object that defines the query, as in the `WebsiteQuery` example located at `<dir>Client\V1\Data\MasterDetailBrowse\MasterDetailBrowseData.ts`.

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>` is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-## Configuring the data cache
+### Configuring the data cache

 Multiple parts or services in an extension will rely on the same set of data.
 For queries, this may be a list of results, whereas for a details blade, it may be a single entity.
 In either case, it is critical to ensure that all parts that use a given set of data perform the following actions.